Follow these suggestions for what you can do to protect your rights after a car accident:

 One of the first pieces of evidence your legal team might request is your car accident report.
 It is an objective piece of evidence both sides might rely on to tell the story of the accident.
 Reporting a car accident is mandatory if a Los Angeles car accident occurs and it leads to an injury or fatality.

 According to the State of California Department of Motor Vehicles (DMV), you must report a crash if either car sustained more than $1,000 of damages.
 You can obtain your car accident report as soon as it becomes available.
 Your lawyer might use it to obtain the following information:

 - Contact information of the at-fault driver and their insurance company

 - Contact information of anyone who witnessed the accident

 - Contact information of witnesses and their statements

 - Potential causes and contributing factors of the collision

-Your lawyer may review information about your car accident and gather more evidence to substantiate your version of events.
+Your lawyer can also use it to review information about your car accident and gather more evidence.
+This can help substantiate your version of events.